 Although it can be difficult for alternative providers to break into the current account market, there are still alternative accounts available.

-For example, the thinkmoney Personal Account charges one transparent monthly fee - £14.50 for a single account - on the promise that you won't have to deal with unexpected costs or charges (including overdraft charges).
+For example, the thinkmoney Managed Current Account charges one transparent monthly fee - £14.50 for a single account - on the promise that you won't have to deal with unexpected costs or charges (including overdraft charges).

 Switching is simple too, because there's no credit check - and all your payments and Direct Debits will be switched for you.

-Click here for more information about switching to the thinkmoney Personal Account, a current account alternative, or fill in the form below to begin your application.
+Click here for more information about switching to the thinkmoney Managed Current Account, a current account alternative, or fill in the form below to begin your application.